 When an emulated predictive dial is made from an emulated Routing Point, and options prd-dist-call-ans-time and supervised-route-timeout are set, the value in prd-dist-call-ans-time takes precedence.
-Both options must have values greater than 0 (zero) for predictive dialing to work.
+For predictive dialing to work, you must set values greater than 0 (zero) for both options.

 Note: When set in the TServer section, this option defines the default value to be applied for all agents.
-However, this option can also be set on the Annex tab of DNs of type Agent ID in a section called TServer.
-When set there, this value overrides the default value for the specific agent ID.
+However, this option can also be set on the Annex tab of any queue or Routing Point that is to be used as the origination device for a predictive call, in a section called TServer.
+When set there, this value overrides the value of the global T-Server option for all calls that are originated from that queue or Routing Point.